AlexsLemonade/training-modules/intro-to-R-tidyverse/00c-good-scientific-coding-practices.md

 ### `set.seed()` helps people reproduce your results

-Setting the seed is needed, when performing any kind of analyses that use random sampling, or something that may vary each time you re-run it.
+Setting the seed is needed when performing any kind of analyses that use random sampling or something that may vary each time you re-run it.

 *How to set the seed:*